takahirox/tiny-web-metaverse/docs/development/getting_started.md

 that looks like a room on the internet and save it as `assets/scene.glb`.

 Then update `src/index.ts` to add the code to place the object.
-Create a new Entity and add the built-in`GltfLoader`, `InScene`, and `SceneObject` components.
+Create a new Entity and add the built-in `GltfLoader`, `InScene`, and `SceneObject` components.
 Set the path to the glb file to the `GltfLoaderProxy`.

-This will drive the built-in systems to load the glb file, parse the content, generate a Three.js objects, and add them to the Scene.
-Also create an entity and instance for light.
+`GltfLoader` component will drive the built-in systems to load the glb file, parse the content, generate a Three.js objects, and add them to the Scene.
+`GltfLoaderProxy` is used for assigning non-number value to `GltfLoader` component. `InScene` component will drive the built-in system to add the Three.js objects associated to the entity to the 3D scene. `SceneObject` component is for indicating that Three.js objects associated to the entity is scene objects and can be used for processing scene objects (or non-scene objects) in some systems.

+Similarly, create another entity and setup light.

 For more information on Entity, Component, ComponentProxy, and System refer to [the Client core concept document](https://github.com/takahirox/tiny-web-metaverse/tree/main/packages/client).